The evolution of velocity dispersion in the Sco-Cen OB association: Summary and conclusions

 This study presents the first reconstruction of the time evolution of stellar velocity dispersion in a young OB association, using Sco–Cen as a case study.
 By combining high-precision \textit{Gaia} DR3 astrometry with supplementary radial velocity measurements, we analysed the kinematics of 32 stellar clusters spanning ages from about 3 to 21 Myr.
+We find that the stellar members of the whole Sco-Cen association yield a total, present-day 3D velocity dispersion of about 4--5\,km\,s$^{-1}$.

-We find a stepwise increase in the cumulative 3D velocity dispersion over time, together with a systematic inside-out build-up of the Sco-Cen association.
+Moreover, we find a stepwise increase in the cumulative 3D velocity dispersion over time, together with a systematic inside-out age sequence that is present in the 3D distribution of clusters in the Sco-Cen association.
 These patterns support a structured, sequential formation scenario, in which feedback from massive stars originating from older clusters likely shaped the formation and early kinematics of younger populations.
 The observed jumps in velocity dispersion align with known bursts of star formation (approximately separated by 5\,Myr), indicating that Sco-Cen assembled in phases from spatially and kinematically distinct gas reservoirs.

-The motions of the Sco-Cen clusters reveal a well-defined expansion pattern, with a present-day rate of approximately 10--12~pc~Myr$^{-1}$.
-The expansion likely began 11--13\,Myr ago, as indicated by the outward motions, which are correlated with distance from the centre.
-The nearly isotropic velocity distribution suggests that internal dynamics and stellar feedback dominate over Galactic shear or differential rotation on the relevant timescales and spatial scales.
+The motions of the Sco-Cen clusters reveal a well-defined expansion pattern, with a present-day rate of approximately 10--12~pc~Myr$^{-1}$, and a propagation speed of star formation of about 5--6\,km\,s$^{-1}$.
+The expansion likely began 11--14\,Myr ago, as indicated by the outward motions, which are correlated with distance from the centre.
+The nearly isotropic velocity distribution suggests that internal dynamics and stellar feedback dominate over Galactic shear or differential rotation on the relevant timescales ($\sim$20\,Myr) and spatial scales ($\sim$200\,pc).

 Our findings highlight the importance of high-resolution age maps and detailed kinematic substructure analysis in the study of OB associations.
 Simplistically treating these associations as single, homogeneous populations risks obscuring their complex formation pathways and underestimating their internal kinematic diversity.
 The sequential formation and expanding structure of Sco-Cen demonstrates the value of resolved, multi-epoch analyses for tracing the dynamical evolution and feedback processes in star-forming regions.